dotnet/diagnostics/documentation/diagnostics-client-library-instructions.md

 * `providers` : An `IEnumerable` of [`EventPipeProvider`](#class-eventpipeprovider)s to start tracing.
 * `requestRundown`: A `bool` specifying whether rundown provider events from the target app's runtime should be requested.
 * `circularBufferMB`: An `int` specifying the total size of circular buffer used by the target app's runtime on collecting events.
+* `EventPipeSerializationFormat`: An `EventPipeSerializationFormat` enum specifying the trace format to be used when requesting a trace session.
+Currently supported types: `EventPipeSerializationFormat.NetPerf` (legacy), and `EventPipeSerializationFormat.NetTrace` (default).

 ```csharp